 The Computer Simulation Laboratory features a well-equipped computer laboratory with the latest computational packages that are used in industry for the analysis of petroleum and gas scenarios.

 The Mechanical Laboratoryis used to understand material behaviour under different loading conditions and contains a tensile test machine and static loading experiments.
 Typical laboratory sessions include tensile testing of materials and investigation into the bending and buckling behaviour of beams.

 On successful completion of the course, you’ll be closer to realising your ambition to work in mechanical engineering.
 As this course meets the exemplifying academic benchmark for Chartered Engineer status requirement, you can enhance your career prospects through professional registration and institution memberships.

-A petroleum and mechanical engineering degree with Salford provides a fast-track entry to careers in a wide range of engineering roles.
+A petroleum and mechanical engineering degree with Salford provides a gateway to careers in a wide range of engineering roles.
 Graduates from the course pursue employment in petroleum and gas engineering, mechanical process and design engineering, and chemical engineering.

 You might find you want to learn more about engineering and petrochemicals, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
 Salford graduates and alumni also receive a significant fees discount.

 This course is extensively informed by collaboration between the university’s academics and industry partners from energy, engineering and technology.
 The course team has a wide range of long-standing and professional relationships with industry in the North West and beyond.